mellon85/external-ip/README.md

 - Random
   Query the sources one by one in random order and return the first success

+# Families

+It's possible to select a specific address family to resolve to and all resolver will try to resolve to that or fail.
+- All
+- IPv4
+- IPv6

 # Changelog

 ## v1